 How much do your services cost?

-Due to the individualised nature of our services, costs will depend on the specific needs of the child, family or educator.
+Given the individualised nature of our services, costs will depend on the specific needs of the child, family or educator.
 Following the initial phone/email conversation, we’ll schedule an in-person consultation.
-Typically this consultation will last one hour.
+Typically, this consultation will last one hour.
 The purpose of this consultation is to discuss your concerns and goals.
-Following the initial consultation we’ll make a recommendation of the types of services required and give you an estimate of these costs.
-The cost of the initial consultation is $150 +GST.
+Following the initial consultation, we’ll make a recommendation of the types of services required and give you an estimate of these costs.
+The cost of the initial consultation is $150+GST.

 What do the BCBA™ credentials mean?